A special raspberry goes to

 The San Diego Union Tribune refused to print what it knew about Castle Park

-Elementary, even after t
+Elementary, even after the paper

-he paper began publishing a long series of articles and
+began publishing a long series of articles and

+letters about the school.
 Editor Karin Winner gave Don Sevrens carte blanche to

 editorialize broadly against the transfer of five teachers, while ignoring